ArtS/arts.github.com/_posts/2014-11-17-aspnetmvc-dropdowns-with-enums.md

 that include the above code.
 You can browse the code ([MVC4][6], [MVC5.1+][7]) online or clone the git repository.

-####What's next
+###But wait, there's more
-Hopefully this short article helps you navigate some muddy waters of ASP.NET MVC and saves you a few minutes of your life that's better spent writing good web apps and not decipheryng cryptic docs.
+Hopefully this article helps you navigate the muddy waters of ASP.NET MVC and saves you a few minutes of your life which is better spent on what you actually want - things like writing good web apps and not decipheryng cryptic docs.

-Sign up for my mailing list for future article announcements on how to tame the MVC beast - there'll be tons more advice on the most problematic and headache-generating areas of the ASP.NET MVC.
-I never spam, period.
+Sign up to my **Untangling ASP.NET MVC** mailing list to get articles on how to tame the ASP.NET MVC beast -- there'll be tons more actionable advice on how to write apps faster and easier and how to avoid spending hours when you get stuck with ASP.NET MVC.

 {% include subscription.html %}